shanthiacharya/CRMwithLists.framer/README.md

 # CRMwithLists.framer
-Prototyping CRM Application with real data using framer.
+Prototyping CRM Application with dynamic data using framer.

 Used the following :
 Component